Jadid Khan Pathan: Second spell: 2016

 After no footballing activity in Pakistan since the conclusion of 2014–15 Pakistan Premier League, Khan once again joined WAPDA for 2016 PFF Cup as Afghan Chaman were not participating the national cup competition.
 Khan scored a hat-trick against Pakistan Navy in the group-stage as WAPDA defeated Pakistan Navy 5–1.
 Khan found the scored in 12th, 74th and 86th minute.
 Khan and WAPDA were knocked out in quarter-finals after Khan Research Laboratories defeated them 3–1.

 Sui Southern Gas

-2018– present
+2017–2019

-Khan joined newly promoted Sui Southern Gas after getting frustrated with life at Afghan Chaman.
+In 2017, Khan joined newly promoted Sui Southern Gas after getting frustrated with life at Afghan Chaman.
 He was signed by former national team coach Tariq Lutfi.

+Return to Afghan Chaman

+Khan returned to Afghan Chaman in 2019, helping the side winning the Balochistan Football Cup organised by Ufone as captain, after winning in the final against Khuzdar club Jallawan FC.
+His goal in the semi-finals against Afghan FC Pishin at the 45th minute in a 1–0 victory sealed the club's place to the final.

 International career

 On 6 April 2009, Khan scored his first goal for Pakistan in 2010 AFC Challenge Cup qualification against Brunei in a 6–0 win at Sugathadasa Stadium, Colombo.
 Khan scored the second goal of the match in 31st minute.
-Khan also played in 2012 AFC Challenge Cup qualifications, he was substituted off against Chinese Taipei on 38th minute due to injury.
-Khan was part of the national squad in 2014 AFC Challenge Cup qualifications, as an unused substitution throughout the tournament.
+In 2011, Khan led the Pakistan under-23 team as captain at the 2012 Summer Olympics Qualifiers against Malaysia and in test matches against Palestine.
+Khan also played for his country in a 1–1 draw against Nepal in the 2011 SAFF where he was substituted in the beginning of the first half, Pakistan finished third in Group B. Furthermore, he also played in 2012 AFC Challenge Cup qualifications, he was substituted off against Chinese Taipei on 38th minute due to injury.
+In 2013, Khan was part of the national squad in 2014 AFC Challenge Cup qualifications, as an unused substitution throughout the tournament.